JuliaLang/julia/doc/manual/packages.rst

 Because the package manager uses git internally to manage the package git repositories, users may run into protocol issues (if behind a firewall, for example), when running :func:`Pkg.add`.
 The following command can be run from the command line to tell git to use 'https' instead of the 'git' protocol when cloning repositories::

     git config --global url."https://".insteadOf git://

 Offline Installation of Packages
 --------------------------------

 For machines with no internet connection, installing packages just requires that the packages be copied to ~/.julia/v0.X/.

-This is sufficient, since the Pkg.add() command does 4 things:
+This is sufficient, since the Pkg.add() command just does these 4 things:

 1. It adds the name of the package to ~/.julia/INSTALLED
 2. Downloads the package to ~/.julia/.cache and makes a copy in ~/.julia/